 Star Wars/Star Trek/Game of Thrones/Pokémon Trivia

-If you love pop culture trivia, Google also offers a number of Trivia games that are based on specific topics, including Star Wars, Star Trek, Game of Thrones and Pokémon.
+If you love pop culture trivia, Google also offers a number of Trivia games based on specific topics, including Star Wars, Star Trek, Game of Thrones, and Pokémon.

 Each game has three levels of difficulty to choose from and can be a great way of settling once and for all who is the bigger Trek fan amongst your group of friends.